This television has been discontinued.

 About everything else in your review, I'm impressed, very good and accurate review.

-Picture of pixels is a great idea.
-When I was buying tv set I didn't know about your site, so I was taking magnifier 15x to store with me to figure out what tv have what panel.
+The picture of pixels is a great idea.
+When I was buying my TV I didn't know about your site, so I was taking a 15x magnifier to the store with me to figure out which TVs had which panel.

 Thanks for the feedback.
 Which country is your 32LN5400 from?
 Sometimes these features are country specific.

 Update: We followed up via email and it was the Central European version.
 Another person also mentioned the Philippines version does play movie files.
 So it does appear to be a country-specific feature.